 No. The cost of the semen, and shipping are the only costs.
 There is no tank rental or nitrogen fee, and no extra charge for using your credit card, for handling, processing documents or consultations.

 Why do some places offer the same dose for less?

 Some semen brokers engage in the unethical practice of selling partial doses.
 SES always sells full doses, containing the same number of straws per dose that the suppliers sell us as a dose.
-The cost of the euro at the time a broker purchases semen has an effect on pricing.
+The cost of the euro at the time a broker purchases semen also has an effect on pricing.

 How do I know how many straws are supposed to be in a dose?

 If you are in doubt that you are receiving a full dose, ask the semen broker to supply you with a copy of the inventory sheet he or she received with the semen.
 It clearly states the number of straws per dose for each collection.
 If a broker refuses to supply you with this information, shop elsewhere.